thewca/wca-regulations/wca-guidelines-2012.md

 The WCA Guidelines supplement the WCA Regulations.
 Guidelines are numbered in correspondence with related regulations.

-To make the Regulations and Guidelines easier to read we use 'he' where the reader should read 'she or he'.
+To make the Regulations and Guidelines easier to read we use "he" where the reader should read "she or he".
-The use of the words 'must', 'must not', 'shall', 'shall not', 'should', 'should not' and 'may' comply with RFC 2119.
+The use of the words "must", "must not", "shall", "shall not", "should", "should not" and "may" comply with RFC 2119.

 Note the following:
 - Mutiple guidelines may correspond to the same Regulation.